La Fronde (newspaper)

 La Fronde (The Sling) was a French feminist newspaper first published in Paris on 9 December 1897 by activist Marguerite Durand (1864–1936).
 Durand, a well known actress and journalist, used her high-profile image to attract many notable Parisian women to contribute articles to her daily newspaper, which was the first of its kind in France to be run and written entirely by women.
 She also had experience on other reputable publications, including La Presse and Le Figaro.

 Circulation

 La Fronde was financed by a donation of 7 million francs, from the Jewish banker Gustave de Rothschild.
 The paper began publication immediately following the Dreyfus affair, and published feuilletons modeled on mass newspapers.
-It was published daily initially; from 1897 to 1903, and then was published monthly from 1903 to 1905.
-Circulation for La Fronde briefly reached a peak of 50,000 but in September 1903 had a massive press run of 200,000.
+It was published daily initially, from 1897 to 1903, and then was published monthly from 1903 to 1905.
+Circulation for La Fronde briefly reached a peak of 50,000 but in September 1903 it had a massive press run of 200,000.
 However, financial problems forced the paper to cut back to a monthly publication, and then to close altogether in March 1905.
+It was revived briefly in 1914 and in 1926.